msc01/euler/README.md

   * Calculate the sum of squares for (up to) the given number
   * Calculate the square of sums for (up to) the given number
 	* Subtract them.

+Euler007: 10001st prime

+* First approach: might take too long?!
+  * until last index of array with prime numbers is <= 10.001 do
+    * look whether nbr is a prime nbr
+	    * if so, put it in array with prime numbers at index i
+		  * add one to i
+	  * add one to nbr
+	* end
+* But works...

+Euler008: Largest product in a series

+* Put each digit of the 1000 digit large number into an element of an array
+* For each element of the array
+  * calculate the sum of itself with its next 3 (12) following digits and
+	* put the sum into another array
+* The biggest element (max) of the other array is the one